 Jesse is a qualified Specialist Plastic Surgeon and has been a Fellow of the Royal College of Australasian Surgeons (FRACS) since 2001.
 Jesse has had a private practice in Merivale, Christchurch since 2003 and regularly visits Queenstown Medical Centre.
 Jesse also worked at Christchurch Public Hospital as a Specialist Plastic Surgeon and a Senior Clinical Lecturer for The University of Otago from 2003 until December 2016.
-Jesse now focuses entirely on his private practice and also serves on The Board of The Royal College of Australasian Surgeons in New Zealand.
+Jesse now focuses entirely on his private practice and also serves on The Board of The Royal College of Australasian Surgeons in New Zealand, The Board of The New Zealand Association of Plastic Surgeons and is the New Zealand representative for The International Society of Plastic Surgeons.
 Jesse has a special interest in repairing the lips, palates and noses of babies born with cleft lips and palates.
 One of Jesse's passions is to take part in regular surgical charity missions in the developing world as a Specialist Cleft Lip and Palate Surgeon.
-Jesse immensely enjoys the plastic surgical results he achieves for his patients and continues to enjoy the refinement and development of his skills after many years at the public hospital, on surgical charity missions and being in private practice.
+Jesse enjoys the plastic surgical results he can achieve for his patients and continues to enjoy the refinement and development of his skills after many years at the public hospital, serving on surgical charity missions and being in private practice.

 Jesse completed his medical training at University College Hospital, London where he later won a scholarship to also complete an honours degree in Immunology.
 Jesse became a qualified medical doctor in 1990 and then embarked on his surgical training to become a Fellow of the Royal College of Surgeons of England (FRCS) in 1994.
 At this point Jesse earned the right to change his name from Dr. Kenton-Smith to Mr. Kenton-Smith to recognise his fellowship status.